 A wholesaler is a vital part of the supply chain for many businesses, able to offer discount prices for bulk purchases.
-Here’s how to choose the best wholesaler for your business.
+Here’s how to choose the best one for your business.

 Wholesalers are the backbone of many small or start up businesses.
-If your start up is involved in markets such as retail, food, drink and catering, chances are you’ll need to forge a great relationship with a reputable and reliable wholesaler.
+If your start up is involved in markets such as retail, food, drink and catering, chances are you’ll need to forge a great relationship with a reputable and reliable bulk retailer.

 What is a wholesaler?

 Wholesalers sell goods in bulk quantities to smaller businesses who then resell items individually to customers.
-Wholesalers are sometimes known as cash and carry businesses.
+Wholesalers are sometimes known as cash and carry businesses or bulk retailers.

 Examples of wholesalers in the UK include

 They are usually found across the UK and most have websites that you can order products in bulk from.

 A wholesaler supply chain looks like this: